sidg75/tds-project1/README.md

 Additional analysis can be performed to explore patterns between user activity and repository languages, license types, or stargazer counts.
 Further filtering could also focus on more specific user categories, such as company affiliations or top open-source contributors.

 ### Data collection insights
-1. Over 371 users were scraped, and 32416 associated repositories, based on the provided search criteria ("scrape all GitHub users in the city of Sydney with over 100 followers, and their repositories", "for these users, fetch up to the 500 most recently pushed repositories")
-2. I fetched the response in JSON format, which was well structured.
-GitHub also provided detailed [API guide](https://docs.github.com/en/rest/about-the-rest-api/about-the-rest-api?apiVersion=2022-11-28) on this

 3. Missed the ‘pagination’ aspect earlier and later incorporated it, for data completeness
 5. Used a free LLM chatbot to improve my code/understanding